How to effectively manage LGBTQ+ employees in care settings

 Recruitment

-• Are you confident your current recruitment process and procedures don’t breach The Equality Act 2010 in relation to gender reassignment and sexual orientation?
+• Are you confident your current recruitment process and procedures don’t breach The Equality Act 2010 in relation to gender identity and sexual orientation?

 • Trans candidates are not required to inform you they’ve transitioned – do you know how to handle this in the event it becomes clear during the document checks?